What is skin cancer?

 It is also a good idea to talk to your doctor about your level of risk and for advice on early detection.

-Become familiar with the look of your skin, so you pick up any changes that might suggest a skin cancer.
-Look for:
+Become familiar with the look of your skin, particularly spots and moles, so you pick up any changes that might suggest a skin cancer.

 any crusty, non-healing sores